lushen124/Universal-GBA-FE-Randomizer-Windows/README.md

 * Note that, for random and reverse recruitment, characters were swapped wholesale.
 This means their death quotes and support conversations remain intact, but who is used to talk to who has not been updated (makes sense, since you can't get Roy to talk to somebody if Roy hasn't joined yet).
 So you'll have to remember who certain characters are to recruit people (for example, whoever replaces Clarine has to talk to whoever replaces Klein to recruit him), but whenever you get Clarine and Klein, they can still support each other (even starting from Chapter 1 if they randomly joined then).
 * When deleveling and demoting characters for reverse and random recruitment, their growths are used to determine how many stats they lose (and may not be balanced initially).
 Characters with low growth (Niime, Yodel, etc.) will barely lose any stats even after losing a lot of levels, which makes them particularly strong at the start.
 But remember, their growths are terrible, so I figure it's a tradeoff for being so powerful early on.
 Think of them as unpromoted Jeigans if they join early.
 * When demoting a character, I assume they promoted at level 10 for the purpose of delevling their stats to reasonable levels.
 As such, they'll be a bit better than normal if they promote at level 20 (though only slightly, with their growths).
+* If lords are randomized, Lords can promote with the Knight's Crest.
+Soldiers can also now promote to General with the Knight's Crest.

 ### FE7 Notes